 Integrity is living in accordance with one’s stated beliefs.
-In the United States, where more than ninety percent claim to believe in God and a large majority of those profess to be Christians, social and economic life should reflect gospel principles.
+In the United States, where more than 90 percent claim to believe in God and a large majority of those profess to be Christians, social and economic life should reflect Gospel principles.
 It is heartening to hear straight from his own lips that the Holy Father has hope in the integrity of Americans, in spite of the challenge of managing a complicated and diverse society.
 He believes that our moral formation will guide us through difficult decisions.
-Benedict’s affirmation comes at an important time, with a disquieting economic situation confronting us and Presidential elections right around the corner.
+Pope Benedict’s affirmation comes at an important time, with a disquieting economic situation confronting us and presidential elections right around the corner.

 How to integrate religion into the public sphere in a pluralistic culture is and has been a demanding task for modern secular America.
 Twentieth-century political philosophers, such as the late John Rawls, saw a solution in simply drawing together our most common “unbiased” factors and leaving the rest aside.
 In Rawls’ Political Liberalism he clearly stated that no arguments deriving from faith should be admitted into public debate.

-Benedict XVI begs to differ.
-“Faith also gives us the strength to respond to our high calling and the hope that inspires us to work for an ever more just and fraternal society,” he insists.
-“Democracy can only flourish, as your founding fathers realized, when political leaders and those whom they represent are guided by truth and bring the wisdom of firm moral principle to decisions affecting the life and future of the nation.”
+Pope Benedict XVI begs to differ.
+“Faith also gives us the strength to respond to our high calling and the hope that inspires us to work for an ever-more just and fraternal society,” he insists.
+“Democracy can only flourish, as your Founding Fathers realized, when political leaders and those whom they represent are guided by truth and bring the wisdom of firm moral principle to decisions affecting the life and future of the nation.”